You’re not excited about staying up late

 You don’t like cleaning

-Cleaning is a huge part of managing short-term rentals.
+It's one of the biggest parts of manageing and hosting Airbnb properties.
 The higher turnover rate of guests, cleaning in between each stay quickly becomes a tedious task.
-It won’t be the same as cleaning your own home as guests who stay in short-term rentals expect hotel-standard cleaning.
+It won’t be the same as cleaning your own home as guests who stay in short-term rentals expect hotel-standard services.

 This is more emphasised today with [Airbnb’s enhanced clean protocol](https://www.airbnb.com/help/article/2809/what-is-airbnbs-5step-enhanced-cleaning-process) following the pandemic to ensure guests’ safety.
 It includes ventilating the space before starting your cleaning process, using disinfectants that are approved by local regulatory agencies for use against the COVID-19 virus, sweeping, vacuuming, dusting, mopping, and wiping down all surfaces with soap and water as well as washing all dishes and laundry at the highest heat setting possible.
 A good [Airbnb property manager](https://hometime.io/property-management-for-airbnb/) knows this by now since Airbnb has rolled out this process and is more than happy to do it all for you.